Acorns 2025 - 2026

 Fruit and Water/Milk

-Please?do not?send water bottles into school.
+Please do not send water bottles into school.
 Reception children have fruit, milk and water provided.
 The children will have access to water throughout the day.

 Social Media